CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Execution-Management/BB_Eclipse_S-CORE_lifecycle.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Source code and examples at https://github.com/eclipse-score/lifecycle.
+The Launch Manager handles ordered startup/shutdown of process groups based on dependency configurations.
+The Health Monitor provides alive, deadline, and logical supervision.
+Implemented in C++ with Rust bindings available.
+Supports Linux, QNX7, and QNX8.
+See the `demo/` folder for usage examples and https://eclipse-score.github.io/score for integration guidance.

 ## Known Implementation